 To create an interactive experience, you'll have to gamify this series of posts.

 You could hide clues or items in each photo, post riddles, or ask questions.
 The first person to find, solve or answer it will get a freebie or a small discount.
-And if you want to spice things up, you can say that you'll announce the person that collects the most "points" on Christmas and reward them with a mystery gift.
+And if you want to spice things up, you can say that you'll announce the person who collects the most "points" on Christmas and reward them with a mystery gift.

 6. Spice up your content calendar with a 12-day Christmas giveaway